BS in Sustainability Studies

 - Identify the issues, debates, and forms of expertise associated with environmental sustainability.

 - Analyze the social, political, economic, and cultural contexts of environmental problems and sustainability opportunities.

 - Analyze the required infrastrcture and future implications of diverse sustainability pathways.

 - Analyze and formulate ethical ideas and policy positions to support environmental sustainability.

 - Carry out sustainability-focused research using methods appropriate to the social sciences and humanities and in collaboration with researchers from other disciplines.

-- Understand, communicate with, and provide leadership amongst diverse stakeholders.
+- Understand, communicate with, and provide leadership among diverse stakeholders.